Background pattern

 Consult your doctor or pharmacist before using Flunutrac

-• If you use this medication on extensive areas of the body for prolonged periods of time, especially when treating children, as it may increase the absorption of the product and the risk of toxicity.
+• if you use this medicine on large areas of the body for extended periods, especially when treating children, as it may increase the absorption of the product and the risk of toxicity.

-• If you use it on the face, as it may cause atrophic changes such as skin thinning.
-It is important that you do not allow the cream to come into contact with your eyes.
+• if you use it on the face, as it may cause atrophic changes such as skin thinning.
+It is essential that you do not allow the cream to come into contact with your eyes.

-• If you use it on covered areas of the body.
-Do not use this product under occlusive dressing; the affected area must be in contact with the air and not be covered with the dressing, tight clothing or similar.
-In infants, the diaper can act as an occlusive dressing.
-You should clean your skin before changing the dressing.
+• if you use it on covered areas of the body.
+Do not use this product under occlusive dressing; the affected area must be in contact with the air and not covered with dressing, tight clothing, or similar.

-• If your doctor has prescribed the cream for psoriasis.
-You should visit your doctor regularly at periodic intervals of time to check your progress.
+• if your doctor has prescribed the cream for psoriasis.
+You should visit your doctor regularly at periodic intervals to check your progress.

-• If you are using other products (including cosmetics) on the affected skin areas, as they may have a negative effect on the efficacy of the product.
-Consult your doctor if you have doubts.
+• if you are using other products (including cosmetics) on the affected areas of the skin, as they may have a negative effect on the product's efficacy.
+Consult your doctor if you have any doubts.

 Contact your doctor if you experience blurred vision or other visual disturbances